libTriton version 1.0 build 1588

 Concrete value of r12.

-Definition: arm32Cpu.hpp:141
+Definition arm32Cpu.hpp:141

 TRITON_EXPORT bool isRegister(triton::arch::register_e regId) const